0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

 !!! tip
       Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

 1. Create a second account to send funds with.
-Previously, we created a `basic-immutable` (account A).
-Now, create `basic-immutable` (account B) using the following command:
+Previously, we created a `basic-mutable` (account A).
+Now, create `basic-mutable` (account B) using the following command:

       ```shell
-      miden-client account new basic-immutable
+      miden-client account new basic-mutable
       ```

 2. List and view the newly created accounts with the following command: